ramongallego/Nextera_Dada2/README.md

         - file2: Same for the second read.

   - An output folder.

+### Note on metadata and filenames

+In case you don't want to introduce the filenames manually, there is an RMarkdown called "Generate.metadata.and.samplesheet.Rmd".
+The idea is to parse the information from your original metadata (Sample_name, Well, Locus, PrimerF, PrimerR, and i5 and i7 indices), parse it with the Nextera Indices files and generate a metadata.csv and a SampleSheet for the MiSeq to use.
+The newly generated metadata file will have filenames there, based on the MiSeq format `<Sample_name>` `_L001_R` [1-2] `_001.fastq`.
+By all means check that this is the format in which your MiSeq / Sequencing facility returns the filenames.

 # Output files

-The pipeline will work in two stages.
-I have done this to make sure that you only have to run the cutadapt part once, and then you can reuse the output of cutadapt with different parameters.
+The pipeline will work in two stages (or three if you use the metadata and sample sheet generator).
+I have done this to make sure that you only have to run the cutadapt part once, and then you can reuse the output of cutadapt with different parameters in Dada2.

 ## The cutadapt-wrapper

 The first one will split the reads by locus (if there is more than one) and remove the primer from the sequences.
 It will deploy in your folder:

   - A series of fastq files, two per sample and locus (Forward and Reverse reads)
-  - A new metadata file, that will have one row per sample and the following columns:
+  - A new metadata file, that will have one row per sample and locus and the following columns:

       - Sample_name
       - Locus  (the name from the original.metadata)